rubyonjets/jets-docs/_docs/learn/api/local-testing.md

     * Listening on http://127.0.0.1:8888
     Use Ctrl-C to stop

-A puma web server allows you to test locally just like a normal rack app.
+A Puma web server allows you to test locally, just like a standard rack app.

 ## Testing with Curl